NexPlayer/iOS-SDK/advanced.md

 **See Also**

-- `nexPlayerDidBeginBuffering:` for more information
+- `nexPlayerDidBeginBuffering:` for more information.

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdMediaOnOffWithResult:(NXError)result mediaType:(NXMediaType)mediaTypebOnOff:(BOOL)bOnOff